airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ## <a name="Data"></a>Data

 Data object is a container for the data and reference metadata.

+Data can be represented as a flat list of observations or can be grouped into collections (slices) that can be either time series or cross-sections.

-Data object contains three fields: dimensions, attributes and observations.
+When data are grouped into collections, data object contains three fields: dimensions, attributes and observations.
 Example:

     {
       "dimensions": [ 0, 0, 0, 0, 0, 0 ],